Sharp Eyes Save Lives

 Crawford continued to impress as a decent senior officer trying to do the right thing for her officers in the most trying of situations.

-O’Hara was effective too as a wily ex soldier intent on building his own criminal empire on the Mount Eden estate.
+O’Hara was effective as a wily ex soldier intent on building his own criminal empire on the Mount Eden estate.

 Harden made a welcome return to the show as Jonty.
-Handed a possible redemption arc for his character, it will be fascinating to see how he handles all that.
+Handed a possible redemption arc for his character, it will be fascinating to see how he handles that.

 Maybe her moment will come but so far, no sparks have flown.

-Two episodes in and Series Two of ‘Blue Lights’ feels like it is waiting to really erupt.
+Two episodes in and Series Two of ‘Blue Lights’ feels like it is waiting to erupt.

-The shooting at the end of this episode may be the spark that does just that
+The shooting at the end of this episode may be the spark that does just that.

-But don’t be surprised either if Patterson and Lawn and their fellow writers do a bit more spade work before the action really starts pumping.
+But don’t be surprised if Patterson, Lawn and their fellow writers do a bit more spade work before the action really starts pumping.

 (The second episode of Series Two of ‘Blue Lights’ was broadcast on BBC1 ON April 22, 2024)